How to consolidate private student loans.

 There are several options available to you when you want to consolidate private student loans.
 Unlike federal student loans, which may be consolidated through federal student loan programs, you typically have to consolidate private student loans by taking out a new loan from a bank or another lending organization.
 The goal when you consolidate private student loans is to get a lower interest rate that will enable you to pay off your loans faster, or to lower your monthly payment, and also to write a single check each month rather than making multiple student loan repayments.

 Determining how best to consolidate private student loans may require the help of a financial professional.
-When you need answers to questions about student loan debt consolidation, the credit counselors at American Consumer Credit Counseling (ACCC) are here to help.
+When you need answers to questions about debt consolidation, the credit counselors at American Consumer Credit Counseling (ACCC) are here to help.

 ACCC is a nonprofit organization with certified credit counselors who are dedicated to helping you get out of debt and learn to live debt-free.
 We provide free credit counseling, low-cost debt management plans, and a wealth of free educational resources to help you better understand your options and gain control of your finances.